bhisaac/5eFP/5eFP-SRD.md

 #### Divine Domain

-Choose one domain related to your deity, such as Life.
+Choose one domain related to your deity, such as Medicine.
 Each domain is detailed at the end of the class description, and each one provides examples of gods associated with it.
 Your choice grants you domain spells and other features.

 #### Domain Spells